Iveagh Fellowship Programme

 About the Iveagh Fellowship Programme

-The Department of Foreign Affairs, in partnership with Saothar, is running the Iveagh Fellowship Programme for a fourth year to assist Irish students to identify and participate in high-quality internships in international policy organisations.
+The Department of Foreign Affairs, in partnership with Saothar, is running the Iveagh Fellowship Programme for a sixth year to assist Irish students to identify and participate in high-quality internships in international policy organisations.

 Five Iveagh Fellows will be awarded €6,000 and mentorship support to help secure internships relating to international policy, including international development, human rights, and humanitarian work.
 The Fellowship is targeted primarily at students in the arts, humanities, and social sciences but is open to students of all disciplines.